klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    make install
    ```

    The output of BRAMS's model is presented with colors in terminal.
-If You save the output log (by ">&" use) may be a problem if You want to edit the file.
+If you save the output log (by ">&" use) may be a problem if you want to edit the file.
 Is possibles to make a filter to extract all special symbols used to color the output.
 To make the filter just.

    ```bash
    make filter
    make install-filter
    ```

    BRAM's models needs a lot of input files.
 One of them is the Initial and boundary conditions (IC).
 This files is created from a global model data.
 Two diferents data input must be created, from NCEP model GFS or from ERA5 data.
-To create the IC data You must create the PRE-BRAMS utility.
+To create the IC data you must create the PRE-BRAMS utility.

    ```bash
    make pre-brams